escamoteur/flutter_command/README.md

   For detailed information on the parameters of these functions consult the API docs or the source code documentation.

   ## Reacting on Functions with no results
-  Even if your wrapped function doesn't return a value you can react on the end of the function execution by registering a listener to the `Command`.
+  Even if your wrapped function doesn't return a value, you can react on the end of the function execution by registering a listener to the `Command`.
 The command Value will be void but your handler is ensured to be called.